The Top 54 Kitchen Window Ideas – Interior Home and Design

 11. Kitchen Window Shelf Ideas

-Sometimes the shelf in the middle of a bay window or box window bumps out past the kitchen wall.
-If that’s the case, you can mount curtains or shutters to the wall and draw them closed at night.
-A pair of sliding barn doors would also work over a bay window with a shelf across it.
+Sometimes the shelf in the middle of a or box bumps out past the wall.
+If that’s the case, you can mount or to the wall and draw them closed at night.
+A pair of sliding barn doors would also work over a with a shelf across it.

 12. Small Kitchen Window Ideas